Nothing Less: Delaware, Women’s Suffrage, and Equal Rights

 Susan B. Anthony, The Revolution, January 8, 1868

-Delaware Humanities has developed the original panel exhibit Nothing Less, which examines Delaware’s history with women’s suffrage, its unique role in the passage of the 19th Amendment, the Equal Rights Amendment, and general voting rights in the United States.
+Delaware Humanities developed the original panel exhibit Nothing Less, which examines Delaware’s history with women’s suffrage, its unique role in the passage of the 19th Amendment, the Equal Rights Amendment, and general voting rights in the United States.

 Resources